Monday, March 27, 2023

 Source: verywellhealth

-Turnip would be a great nutrient source if you want to counteract all dangers which damage the lung cells.
+Turnip would be a great nutrient source if you want to counteract all dangers that damage the lung cells.

 It also has the power of antioxidants such as vitamin C, A, and anti-inflammatory properties which enable them to cure various respiratory concerns especially asthma.